webpy/webpy.github.com/roadmap.md

 ### web.subdir_application
 Application to delegate requests based on subdir.
-This allows reuse of code easily by taking some exiting app and
+This allows reuse of code easily by taking some existing app and
 mounting it at a directory.

      import wiki